What is a transducer? A simple guide

 What is a transducer?

-Transducers are electrical sensor devices that are used to measure depth.
-Some also come with Temperature sensors to measure the temperature of the water, information which can prove invaluable to fishermen.
+A transducer is an electrical sensor device that is used to measure depth.
+Some come with Temperature sensors to measure the temperature of the water, information which can prove invaluable to fishermen.
 Typically this information is fed into a fish finder or an analogue to NMEA 0183 converter.

 Transom Mount Transducer

 Transom Transducers are mounted onto the Transom of the boat and usually sit lower than the bottom of the hull.
-They are the most popular type of external transducer thanks to their ease of install, and they are ideal for boats being trailered when installed with a kick up bracket, to ensure the Transducer doesn’t hit anything.
+They are the most popular type of external transducer due to their ease of installation, and they are ideal for boats being trailered when installed with a kick-up bracket, to ensure the Transducer doesn’t hit anything.

-Due to the device being fully submerged, they can suffer from drag and don’t always operate well at high speeds.
+Due to the device being fully submerged, it can suffer from drag and does not always operate well at high speeds.
 However, they work with any Hull material.

-When they are mounted, on a single Engine they should be on the Starboard side of the transom for a single-engine to avoid Prop Wash, and for twin engines, they should be mounted low and between the two engines.
+When they are mounted on a single engine, they should be on the starboard side of the transom for a single-engine to avoid Prop Wash.
+For twin engines, they should be mounted low and between the two engines.

-In-Hull transducers are a nifty design, where they are mounted internally on the boat, inside the hull.
-The major benefit for this type of installation is there is nothing hanging externally on the boat, which not only improves drag but there’s also no concern about hitting the transducer on anything by accident.
-Alongside this, should it ever need any maintenance, it’s easy to remove without having to take the boat out of the water!
+In-Hull transducers are a nifty design, where they are mounted internally on the boat inside the hull.
+The major benefit of this type of installation is there is nothing hanging externally on the boat, which not only improves drag but there is also no concern about hitting the transducer on anything by accident.
+Alongside this, should it ever need any maintenance, it is easy to remove without having to take the boat out of the water!

 However, there are some downsides to In-Hull’s;

-The biggest one is that these only work with certain Hull types, typically on boats with a fiberglass bottom.
+The biggest one is that these only work with certain Hull types, typically on boats with a fibreglass bottom.
 They will not work with metal or wooden hulls.